butch500200/Fullstack_part0/diagram.md

     server-->>browser: [{ "content": "**test**", "date": "2023-12-9" }, ... ]
     deactivate server

-    Note left of browser: this tehcnically would be at the end, but showing the added change
+    Note right of browser: this tehcnically would be at the end, but showing the added change

 ```